Social aspects of television: Diversity and television

 In 2018, Deadline Hollywood observed that portrayals of diversity, and intersectionality on television had risen, citing a poll about favorite characters and a number of new shows featuring diverse characters.
+Research found that white and Black people are overrepresented in the casts of the top 50 U.S. television shows compared to their proportions in the U.S. Census.
+Hispanic and Asian people, however, are underrepresented in the same shows.

+The 2024 UCLA Hollywood Diversity Report found audiences prefer television content that features diverse casts.

 Technology trends

 In its infancy, television was a time-dependent, fleeting medium; it acted on the schedule of the institutions that broadcast the television signal or operated the cable.
 Fans of regular shows planned their schedules so that they could be available to watch their shows at their time of broadcast.
 The term appointment television was coined by marketers to describe this kind of attachment.

 The viewership's dependence on schedule lessened with the invention of programmable video recorders, such as the videocassette recorder and the digital video recorder.
 Consumers could watch programs on their own schedule once they were broadcast and recorded.
 More recently, television service providers also offer video on demand, a set of programs that can be watched at any time.

 Both mobile phone networks and the Internet can give video streams, and video sharing websites have become popular.
 In addition, the jumps in processing power within smartphone and tablet devices has facilitated uptake of "hybridised" TV viewing, where viewers simultaneously watch programs on TV sets and interact with online social networks via their mobile devices.
 A 2012 study by Australian media company Yahoo!7 found 36% of Australians will call or text family and friends and 41% will post on Facebook while watching TV.
 Yahoo!7 has already experienced significant early uptake of its Fango mobile app, which encourages social sharing and discussion of TV programs on Australian free-to-air networks.

 The Japanese manufacturer Scalar has developed a very small TV system attached to eyeglasses, called "Teleglass T3-F".